The process is outlined below in 10 easy steps.

 Prior to starting to process any residency applications, we ask for a deposit per person.

-Payment is made using the secure PayPal method, remember that you are fully protected by our money back guarantee–no Spanish residency and your fee will be returned in full (with the exception of the Spanish authorities fees).
+Payment is made using our secure online payment system or PayPal method, remember that you are fully protected by our money back guarantee–no Spanish residency and your fee will be returned in full (with the exception of the Spanish authorities fees).

 Our fees include our time to advise you of what paperwork you will need to submit prior to attending your appointment, preparing all documentation on your behalf, making an appointment for you with the local police station and health centres.
 And being on hand to answer any queries you may have around Spanish residency.